sleak-lbl/weekly-emails/items/ercap.md

-### 2021 ERCAP Allocations Process Closes Monday, October 5!
+### 2021 ERCAP Allocations Process Closes Next Monday, October 5!

 The ERCAP allocations process has now begun accepting requests for the 2021 Allocation Year (AY).
-Requests will be accepted through Monday, October 5, 2020.
+Requests will be accepted through next Monday, October 5, 2020.

 The majority of NERSC resources and compute time are allocated through the [ERCAP process](https://www.nersc.gov/users/accounts/allocations/2021-call-for-proposals-to-use-nersc-resources/).